ac427/warewulf_stateless/README.md

 To make yourself a warewulf Linux cluster, do

-1. configure eth0 as DHCP and eth1 static internal(172.16.2.250 for this demo) on master node, bring up network
+1. configure eth0 as DHCP and eth1 static internal(172.16.2.250 for this demo) on master node, bring up both network interface
 2. run scripts in order, follow instructions
 3. you have a stateless Linux cluster!